jasongodev/osi4kjb-stripe-add-billing-address/README.md

 The script only affects the codes related to your own Kajabi-linked Stripe account.
 It will not affect the codes and routines related to Kajabi Payments even if it is based on Stripe Connect.
 Also, Kajabi Payments uses Kajabi's US-based Stripe account which does not need the complete address details during payment authorization.

+### Will this affect the speed of my checkout page?

+No. The script is so tiny and compressed that it will be downloaded in an instant.
+It is also cached globally using a CDN so it is always available.
+The script also runs asynchronously and will not block rendering.

+### Will this affect the speed of my landing pages?

+No. The script only runs in the checkout pages because it is only embedded in the Checkout Footer Code.

 ### Is this compatible with Kajabi's Payment Popups?

 No. Payment Popups only works for US-based Stripe accounts.
 You don't need to submit the complete address to Stripe US accounts.
 Also, the script only runs in the checkout page and not in landing or site pages.